 Regular evaluations by an otolaryngologist (ear, nose, and throat doctor), audiologist, and an ophthalmologist are necessary to detect and correct any problems before they affect language and learning skills.

-Other medical conditions that may occur more frequently in kids with DS include thyroid problems, intestinal abnormalities, seizure disorders, respiratory problems, obesity, an increased susceptibility to infection, and a higher risk of childhood leukemia.
-Upper neck abnormalities are sometimes found and should be evaluated by a doctor (these can be detected by cervical spine X-rays).
+Other medical conditions that may happen more frequently in kids with DS include thyroid problems, stomach and intestinal problems, seizure disorders, breathing problems, including sleep apnea and asthma, obesity, an increased chance of infections, and a higher risk of childhood leukemia.
+People with Down syndrome sometimes have an unstable upper spine and should be evaluated by a doctor before participating in physical activities.
 Fortunately, many of these conditions are treatable.

 Two types of prenatal tests are used to detect Down syndrome in a fetus: screening tests and diagnostic tests.
 Screening tests estimate the risk that a fetus has DS; diagnostic tests can tell whether the fetus actually has the condition.